Operation: Zero Tolerance: To the X-Men

 In X-Men Unlimited #27, published during the Revolution, it is shown that, during the height of Bastion's operations, he was also present in India, where his operatives were capturing homeless people.
 One of the Bastion's victims was Neal Sharra's brother.
 Neal and detective Karima Shapandar investigate into the matter and are taken by Operation: Zero Tolerance to be experimented on: Karima is turned into a Prime Sentinel and Neal's powers are activated for the first time.

 To Bastion and the Operation

-Later, it was revealed that Bastion was in fact mutant-hunting sentinel Nimrod, after he crossed the Siege Perilous all the way back in Uncanny X-Men #246-247.
+Later, it was revealed that Bastion was in fact mutant-hunting sentinel Nimrod, reborn alongside Master Mold after passing through the Siege Perilous.

-In X-Men Annual 2000, Stryfe, Cable's villainous clone, activates several dormant Prime Sentinels to attack the X-Men.
+In X-Men (vol. 2) Annual 2000, Stryfe, Cable's villainous clone, activates several dormant Prime Sentinels to attack the X-Men.